-Q. I use whole grains and my bread always turns out dense.
+Q. I like using whole grains, but my bread always turns out dense.
 Why?

 A. Dense bread can be the result of several problems.
-Here’s a few suggestions:
+Here are a few suggestions:

-- make sure your starter is active.
+- Make sure your starter is active.
 When starter is going good and strong it will rise or dome a few hours after you’ve fed it.
-If it doesn’t do that make sure you are feeding it every 12 hours and with equal amounts of flour and water (in weight).
+If it doesn’t do that, make sure you’re feeding it every 8-12 hours.
+Double-check the directions on creating an active starter.

 Q. Why do my loaves turn out flat?

-- using a lighter flour like spelt, or my favorite, hard red wheat.
+- Use a lighter flour like spelt, or my favorite, hard red wheat.
 Soft red or soft white wheat do not have enough gluten to rise as well.

-- baking it in a non-preheated oven if your bread has not reached peak height.
+- Bake your loaf in a non-preheated oven if your bread has not reached peak height.
 It can finish rising inside the oven as the oven is heating.
 How do you tell if it’s at peak?
 Put your ear close to the loaf.
 If there are popping noises it is still rising.
 It’s at peak when the popping slows down.

-- not to let the loaf rise too long or it will deflate.
+- Try not to let the loaf rise too long or it will deflate.

-- a shorter rising time.
+- Try a shorter soaking time.
 Go at least 8 hours though or you won’t get the health benefits of sourdough.

 Q. What is the least/most I can feed my starter at one time?